DigitalForgeLLC/ticket-smith-resources/user_story_template.md

 * [Context (only if provided)]
 * [Business problem (only if provided)]
 * [Current situation (only if provided)]
-[Note: Leave this section blank if no context is provided]
+[Note: Leave this section empty with a blank line if no context is provided]
 ```
 Format: Brief paragraph or bullet points
 Example: Current manual process takes 3 hours daily